 If you would like to have more information about this treatment please contact your regional Novatech® representative.
+Housing Systems House Prep. / Arrival of Chicks ding Growing days 3 - 9 weeks RearingTransfer9 - 15 weeks15 - 18 weeks

 7-10 day beak treatment